spexigeo/Spexi-Contracts-Public/README.md

 #### Things to keep in mind:

-- Only hodler of `ReceiptMinter` is able to create receipts/modify them
+- Only holder of `ReceiptMinter` is able to create receipts/modify them
 - In order to mint a receipt for someone, they must have a collection initialized in their storage.

 ## FlightManagement - Scripts/Transactions: